 Drug Treatment and Testing Orders

-A Drug Treatment and Testing Order (DTTO) is a court order that is aimed at assisting offenders to reduce their drug use and related offending.
-The order is managed by a partnership between the Criminal & Youth Justice Service and NHS Lothian.
+A Drug Treatment and Testing Order (DTTO) is a court order that is aimed at assisting those on licence/order to reduce their drug use and related offending.
+The order is managed by a partnership between the Justice Service and NHS Lothian.

-Before being placed on a Drug Treatment and Testing Order, the offender must give agreement, and must be willing to:
+Before being placed on a Drug Treatment and Testing Order, the person must give consent and be willing to:

 - be frequently and randomly drug tested;